EDUCBA

 AGGREGATE in Excel

 Aggregate function comprises multiple mathematical functions such as average, sum, max, min, mean, etc., along with the conditions which are customized for each of these sub-functions available under aggregate function.
-We can even ignore the different cells or rows such as a blank row, error value, etc. and get the output as we want.
-We have a total of 19sub-functions available in the Aggregate function with different Options.
+We can even ignore the different cells or rows, such as a blank row, error value, etc., and get the desired output.
+We have 19 sub-functions available in the Aggregate function with different Options.

 Definition: